MentenAI/menten_gcn/docs/overview.rst

   - Just Rosetta and MDTraj right now.
 Get in touch if you want more!
   - You will hopefully be training on more than just one pose

-2. Wrap your pose using the appropiate wrapper for your package.
+2. Wrap your pose using the appropriate wrapper for your package.

   - See Classes -> Pose Wrappers